rdkit/rdkit-js/README.md

 The project is leveraging web assembly to rollout a subset of the RDKit functionality that is relevant in any javascript context.
 The WASM module bundled with this package is compiled directly from the RDKit source code.

 The functionality included in RDKit.js is decided by the RDKit core team and its community.
-If you use this package, your voice matters.
+Thus, if you use this package, your voice matters.

 ## Install